d8adrvn/smart_sprinkler/README.md

 <img src="https://cloud.githubusercontent.com/assets/5625006/3353586/c2ceb562-fa85-11e3-9a2a-df5ed5e429cb.jpg" width="200px"  />

 ### Power Supplies
 For a power supply to power up the relay and run the irrigation valves, we re-used the 24V power supply from our existing controller.
 We could have also used either a **Rain Bird UT1 Sprinkler System Timer Electric Transformer Plug** or the **Orbit Sprinkler System Power Source Transformer 57040**, both of which are available from Amazon Prime.
 We  also needed a 9V power supply to run the Arduino+ThingShield+Relay.
-The **Wall Adapter Power Supply - 9V DC 650mA Sold by Karnotech**  worked and is available on Amazon.
+This can be purchased at Amazon as well by searching for "Arduino Power Supply".
+CAUTION: There are 9V power supplies availble on Amazon that do not work for the Arduino (they are made for musical instrament controllers) and some that perform very poorly on Arduino.
+Be sure to read the reviews!

 ### Project Housing
 Finally, for the project housing, we just ripped out the guts of our existing controller and used the box to house our final project.
 Another option is the **Arington EB0708** electronic equipment enclosure.